 Although part of the United Kingdom, Scotland maintains a distinct identity even having a separate parliament.

 A relatively small country and sparsely populated, life in the towns is culturally rich.
-The Edinburgh Festival increases in popularity each year, and this city, along with Glasgow are interesting for historians.
-Not only seats of power in the past, these were once major industrial towns.
+The Edinburgh Festival increases in popularity each year, and this city, along with Glasgow is interesting for historians.
+Not only seats of power in the past, but these were also once major industrial towns.

 In the countryside, the mountains, lakes and moorlands are fascinating with a wealth of wildlife including otters and eagles.
-Off the shores of the outer Hebrides, dolphin and whales can be seen.
+Those with a keen eye may spot dolphins and even whales off the shores of the outer Hebrides.

 If you enjoy hiking, Scotland is an ideal destination, offering some 300 Munros!